Have a woodworking or carpentry question?

 I am trying to find out the name of a type of construction for shelves that involves making an interior frame and putting a “skin” on it.
 And, where can I find more info?

-It is called a ‘torsion box’ – There are a lot of videos on the web demonstrating this lightweight and very strong construction technique.
-Just Google it.
+There are several of videos on the web demonstrating this lightweight and very strong construction technique.

 Is there a trick to drilling smooth holes with my Forstner bits?
 All I get is a burned hole and too much effort.